gerald1248/openshift-unit/README.md

-# OpenShift unit tests
+# Simple OpenShift cluster tests

+Use `openshift-unit` to test those aspects of your OpenShift cluster that are not already covered by monitoring and health checks.
+Run tests periodically with read access to all projects but without special privileges.

+For example, you could assert that:

+* the groups `system:authenticated` and `system:authenticated:oauth` must not be given the role `self-provisioner`
+* service account `default` must not have security context constraint `anyuid` (ideally the rule would apply to all service accounts)
+* pods in user projects must not run in privileged security context
+* and so on

-Cluster unit testing using `oc` and `shunit2`.
-The test pod mounts the test scripts and runs each one in turn.
+The test pod has `oc`, `curl`, `jq`, `psql` and so on to examine the cluster from within, with `cluster-reader` access.
+It mounts the test scripts (stored in a ConfigMap) and runs each one in turn.

-Test scripts have cluster-reader access to the cluster.
-A range of tools including `oc`, `jq`, `curl`and `psql` is pre-installed.

-## Fetch image from Docker Hub
+## TL/DR
 ```
 $ ./oc-create.sh
 project "openshift-unit" created